BrokenShell/Fortuna/docs/guide.md

 rare_item_value = item_values[rare_index]
 ```

-These profiles are bounded integer algorithms with stable Fortuna 6 draw
+The triangular profiles are bounded integer algorithms with stable Fortuna 6
-schedules.
+draw schedules.
+The normal profiles use a prepared floating draw and are
+repeatable within one platform and toolchain build.

 ## Sampling and shuffling